sio/gitlab-runners-fleet/container/README.md

-# Deploy this container to fleet manager
+# Fleet manager Docker container

+This container combines all components of this project into one deployable artifact.